CharlieTap/synk/README.md

 ![badge][badge-android]
 ![badge][badge-jvm]

+---

+A Kotlin multiplatform CRDT library for offline first applications.
 Synk is a library that seeks to have as little impact on your application architecture as possible, it's goal is to provide:

 - Conflict Resolution